OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Flag Fury**\
-**Date & Time:** 7th July 2025, 9:00am IST\
-**Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter successfully hosted its internal Capture The Flag competition, Flag Fury.
-Teams of 3-4 members competed in jeopardy-style challenges covering web exploitation, cryptography, reverse engineering, and forensics.
-The competition featured challenges ranging from beginner to advanced levels to accommodate all skill levels.

-## Next Meetup/Event

 **Chapter Meetup**\
 **Date & Time:** 14th July 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its final meetup of the semester to wrap up ongoing projects and celebrate achievements.
-The session will feature final presentations from all project teams and a review of the successful CTF competition held previous week.
-Members will discuss summer break activities, internship opportunities, and plans for the upcoming semester.
+OWASP NIE Student Chapter successfully conducted its final meetup of the semester to wrap up ongoing projects and celebrate achievements.
+The session featured final presentations from all three project teams and a review of the successful CTF competition held earlier this month.
+Members discussed summer break activities, internship opportunities, and plans for the upcoming semester.

+## Next Meetup/Event

+**Stay Tuned for our upcoming Meetups/Events!**